Anagh-Sharma/Chat-Application-using-Java/README.md

 	- User Screen (Sign-In/Sign-Up)
 		- Constructor starts the server.
 		- Provides two methods:
+			- Sign-Up:
-			- Sign-Up	:	- Executes the signUp method of UserDAO using the entered credentials through a DTO object.
+				- Executes the signUp method of UserDAO using the entered credentials through a DTO object.
+			- Sign-In:
-			- Sign-In	:	- Executes signIn method of UserDAO using the entered credentials through a DTO object.
+				- Executes signIn method of UserDAO using the entered credentials through a DTO object.
 				- Creates a dash board object that introduces the user to the application and informs the user of their serial indicating how many users have joined the server before them.
 	- Dashboard:
 		- The introduces the user to the application and informs the user of their serial indicating how many users have joined the server